 Airport environments can feel overwhelming due to crowds, security procedures, time pressures, and unfamiliar surroundings.
-A set of practical approaches—ranging from early arrival planning and route familiarization to grounding techniques and digital check-in tools—can help reduce stress and improve confidence while navigating terminals.
+A set of practical approaches can help reduce stress and improve confidence while navigating terminals.

 This guide outlines practical strategies designed to help individuals manage anxiety before, during, and after air travel.
 It explores techniques such as preparation planning, breathing exercises, cognitive reframing, and in-flight coping methods aimed at reducing stress and increasing a sense of control.